La Rochelle Estate

 La Rochelle Gardens:

-La Rochelle has a large, unique botanical garden covering 20 acres of land, established with the professional help of the UK Horticulturist John Henry Michell, with exotic plants and trees gathered from all over the world.
+La Rochelle has a large, unique botanical garden covering 20 acres of land, established with the professional help of the UK Horticulturist John Henry Mitchell, with exotic plants and trees gathered from all over the world.
 The indigenous wild bushlands were carefully preserved.
 There are numerous walking paths around the gardens.

 There are interesting exotic trees in the arboretum as well as palms, cycads, azaleas and other flowering shrubs.
 This diversity provides ideal habitats for a large variety of bird species.
 An orchid house was built and filled with exotic and indigenous orchids and contains the Peter Horrocks collection of rare Phalanopsis.